 - Word and Image

-Using clay, students create artworks that may be functional, decorative, or sculptural.
-An emphasis is placed on developing hand- building and modeling techniques while learning about a variety of surface treatments and glazing possibilities.
+Using clay, students create artwork that may be functional, decorative, or sculptural.
+An emphasis is placed on developing hand-building and modeling techniques while learning about a variety of surface treatments and glazing possibilities.
 Students are also asked to apply artistic elements and principles of design to create works that convey a message or function.
-Finished works will be glazed and then fired to cone 05.
 Students also examine works by ceramic artists and engage in spoken and written analysis.
 Prerequisite: Foundations of Art.

-This course focuses on different approaches and processes of painting and printmaking.
-Building on experiences gained in Drawing and Painting, students combine observational skills and personal interpretation.
-Handling the physical properties of paint and the graphic potential of different printmaking methods is stressed.
+This course focuses on different approaches and processes for painting and printmaking.
+Building on their experiences in Drawing and Painting, students combine observational skills and personal interpretations.
+Handling the physical properties of paint and the graphic potential of differing printmaking methods is stressed.
 Students also study the interaction of color and color mixing with both paint and ink.
-Prerequisites: Foundations of Art and Drawing and Painting.
+Prerequisite: Foundations of Art; Drawing and Painting recommended.